akmalasraf/L2S2/README.md

-# Traccar CDN
+# L2S2 CDN

-Hosts scripts and files that Traccar web app depends on.
+Hosts scripts and files that L2S2 web app depends on.